 Adashi is also the founder and artistic director of Rise Bmore, an annual concert marking the anniversary of Freddie Gray’s 2015 death while in Baltimore police custody.
 The 2017 event was named Best Concert in Baltimore Magazine’s annual Best of Baltimore issue, with the following citation: “This yearly performance, which recognizes the anniversary of Freddie Gray’s death, gathers artists – from Peabody professors to hip-hop ingénues – who represent a cross section of our city.”

-Passionate about introducing students to new music and empowering Baltimore’s youngest artists to make their own, Adashi has been a member of the composition and music theory faculty at the Peabody Institute of the Johns Hopkins University since 2002.
-In addition to teaching composition lessons and courses in contemporary music, he also directs Junior Bach, a one-on-one mentoring program in composition for students in Baltimore City schools, culminating each semester in a concert of their original music.
-Junior Bach alumnus Tariq Al-Sabir calls the program “a catalyst for growth, not only in music but in life…it taught me how to connect the music in my head to the music on paper and in the concert hall.”
+Passionate about introducing students to new music and empowering Baltimore’s youngest artists to make their own, Adashi has taught at the Peabody Institute of the Johns Hopkins University since 2002.
+In addition to teaching composition lessons and courses in contemporary music, he directs Junior Bach, a one-on-one mentoring program in composition for middle school students, culminating each semester in a concert of their original music.
+Junior Bach alum Tariq Al-Sabir calls the program “a catalyst for growth, not only in music but in life…it taught me how to connect the music in my head to the music on paper and in the concert hall.”

 Individual instruction in composition is available for pre-college students and adults at our Downtown Peabody Preparatory campus.